wizimara/chariots/readme.md

 ## License

-The car rental is licenced to WIZIMARA LTD..
+Chariots is licenced to WIZIMARA LTD..